karam084/bookstore-react-app/README.md

 # Bookstore

-> IThis project will lay foundations for your Bookstore website.
+> This project will lay foundations for your Bookstore website.
 You will create the React part of the app.
 You will also set up routing using React Router.

 ## Built With